David-Worboys/Black-DVD-Archiver/README.md

 * _Duration_ - Displays the video file duration in hourse, minutes, seconds

 ![](./userguide_images/dvd_input_files_panel_b.png)
-At the botton of the video file grid is the _Default Video Filters_ and control buttons.
+At the bottom of the video file grid is the _Default Video Filters_ and control buttons.

 #### Video File Filters
 * _Default Video Filters_ - These are the video filters applied by default to the project files.
-In general it is best not to filter unless absolutely  required as it takes time and can impact image quality.
+In general, it is best not to filter unless absolutely  required as it takes time and can impact image quality.
 The settings chosen for these filters are aimed at having the minimal impact on video  quality

   * _Normalise_ - Attempts to bring out the shadow details